Canadian wrestler Benoit, family found dead

 “Chris was beloved among his fellow superstars, and was a favourite among WWE fans for his unbelievable athleticism and wrestling ability,” the WWE said on its website.
 “He always took great pride in his performance, and always showed respect for the business he loved, for his peers and towards his fans.
 This is a terrible tragedy and an unbearable loss.”

-Benoit began his career in 1985 after training with Stu Hart and family in.
-He competed for Hart’s Stampede Wrestling promotion in the late 1980’s and later wrestled in and for the National Wrestling Alliance, World Championship Wrestling and Extreme Championship Wrestling.
+Benoit began his career in 1985 after training with Stu Hart and family in Calgary.
+He competed for Hart’s Stampede Wrestling promotion in the late 1980’s and later wrestled in Japan and for the National Wrestling Alliance, World Championship Wrestling and Extreme Championship Wrestling.
 He joined WWE in 2000.

-Benoit held several titles over his career but realized his dream at Wrestlemania 20 in 2004, defeating Shawn Michaels and champion Triple H in a triple threat match atto win the WWE world heavyweight championship for the first time.
+Benoit held several titles over his career but realized his dream at Wrestlemania 20 in 2004, defeating Shawn Michaels and champion Triple H in a triple threat match at Madison Square Garden to win the WWE world heavyweight championship for the first time.

 “He was a man of few words, but his passion for the sports-entertainment business was almost unrivaled,” the WWE said.
 “Whether loved or hated, Benoit was always well-respected by our fans and his peers for his in-ring ability, his trademark toothless grin and his no-nonsense attitude.